Venus Williams: 2010: World No. 2 in singles and No. 1 doubles

-Williams played at the Australian Open as the sixth seed.
-She defeated 17th-seeded Francesca Schiavone in the fourth round.
-She was two points from defeating 16th-seeded Li Na in the quarterfinals before losing in three sets.
-In doubles, she teamed with her sister Serena to successfully defend their title, defeating the top-ranked team of Cara Black and Liezel Huber in the final.
-She went onto the clay courts at the Mexican Open in Acapulco, where she was the defending champion.
+At the 2010 Australian Open, Williams lost to 16th-seeded Li Na in the quarterfinals.
+In doubles, she and Serena successfully defended their title, defeating the top-ranked team of Cara Black and Liezel Huber in the final.
+At the Mexican Open in Acapulco, Williams was the defending champion.
 She reached the semifinals after recovering from a 1–5 third set deficit to Laura Pous Tió in the quarterfinals.
 In the final, she defeated first-time finalist Polona Hercog from Slovenia.
 This was her 43rd career title, the most among active female players.

-Her next tournament was the Premier Mandatory Miami Open in Key Biscayne, where she was seeded third.
-She defeated No. 9, Agnieszka Radwańska, in the quarterfinals and No. 13, Marion Bartoli, in the semifinals to reach her third straight WTA Tour final and fourth Miami Open final.
+Williams's next tournament was the Premier Mandatory Miami Open in Key Biscayne.
+She defeated Agnieszka Radwańska in the quarterfinals and Marion Bartoli in the semifinals to reach her third straight WTA Tour final and fourth Miami Open final.
 She was defeated by Kim Clijsters in the final in just 58 minutes, ending her 15-match winning streak.
-By reaching the final, her ranking improved to No. 4 and she crossed the $26 million mark in career prize money, the only player besides Serena Williams to do so.
+By reaching the final, her ranking improved to No. 4 and she crossed the $26 million mark in career prize money, the only player besides Serena to do so.

-The knee injury that hampered her during the final of the Miami Open forced her to skip the Fed Cup tie against Russia and the Porsche Tennis Grand Prix.
-Williams returned to the tour at the Premier 5 Italian Open in Rome.
-She suffered the worst defeat of her career in the quarterfinals, losing to No. 4 Jelena Janković.
-Despite this loss, her ranking improved to No. 3 on May 10.

-Her next tournament was the Madrid Open, a Premier Mandatory tournament.
-She lost to Aravane Rezaï in the final.
-In doubles, she teamed with her sister Serena to win the title.

-On May 17, her ranking improved to No. 2, behind only Serena.
-This was the fourth time that the Williams sisters have occupied the top two spots, and the first time since May 2003.
+The knee injury that hampered Williams during the Miami Open forced her to skip the Fed Cup tie against Russia and the Porsche Tennis Grand Prix.
+She returned to the tour at the Premier 5 Italian Open in Rome, where she suffered the worst defeat of her career in the quarterfinals, losing to No. 4 Jelena Janković.
+Despite this loss, her ranking improved to No. 3.
+At the Madrid Open, Williams lost to Aravane Rezaï in the final, but won the doubles title with Serena.
+On May 17, her ranking improved to No. 2, behind Serena.
+This was the fourth time that the Williams sisters occupied the top two spots, and the first time since May 2003.